Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

 page.

-Install Wakari Gateway
+Install AEN Gateway
 ----------------------

-The gateway is a reverse proxy that authenticates users and automatically directs them to the proper Wakari Compute machine for their project.
+The gateway is a reverse proxy that authenticates users and automatically directs them to the proper AEN Compute machine for their project.
 Users will not notice this component as it automatically routes them.